Azure-Samples/ms-identity-python-webapp/README.md

    - Click the **Add a permission** button and then,
    - Ensure that the **Microsoft APIs** tab is selected
    - In the *Commonly used Microsoft APIs* section, click on **Microsoft Graph**
-   - In the **Delegated permissions** section, ensure that the right permissions are checked: **User.Read**.
+   - In the **Delegated permissions** section, ensure that the right permissions are checked: **User.ReadBasic.All**.
 Use the search box if necessary.
    - Select the **Add permissions** button

 ### Step 3:  Configure the sample to use your Azure AD tenant